gamemanual0/gm0/source/docs/software/concepts/control-loops.rst

 The first thing that must be defined when discussing control loops is the concept of error.

 Error is defined as the difference between where you are and where you want to be.
 For instance, say you tell your drivetrain to drive at 30 inches per second, but in actuality, at a time, the drivetrain is driving at 28 inches per second.
-Since :math:`30-28=2`, the error of the drivetrain’s speed at this time :math:`T` is 2 inches per second.
+Since :math:`30-28=2`, the error of the drivetrain's speed at this time :math:`T` is 2 inches per second.
 In other words, at a time :math:`t=T`, :math:`e(t)=2`.

 PID
 ---